wp-plugins/cfs-custom-category-fields/readme.txt

 == Changelog ==

+= 1.3 =
+* Adds an option apply a field group only to a category or taxonomy.
+When enabled, field groups that are only needed for categories or taxonomies will not show up in post, custom post type or page edit screens.
 = 1.2.1 =
 * Fixes bug with calling get_category_meta() in a loop, ie more than once.
 = 1.2 =